lh3/ropebwt2/README.md

 RopeBWT2 keeps the entire BWT in six B+ trees with the *i*-th tree storing the substring B[C(i)+1..C(i+1)], where C(i) equals the number of symbols lexicographically smaller than *i*.
-In each B+ tree, an internal node keeps the count of symbols in the subtree decending from it; an external node keeps a BWT substring in the run-length encoding.
+In each B+ tree, an internal node keeps the count of symbols in the subtree descending from it; an external node keeps a BWT substring in the run-length encoding.
 The B+ tree achieve a similar purpose to the [rope data structure][7], which enables efficient query and insertion.
 RopeBWT2 uses this rope-like data structure to achieve incremental construction.
 This is where word 'rope' in ropeBWT2 comes from.

 The original BCR implementation uses static encoding to keep BWT.
 Although it is possible to insert strings to an existing BWT, we have to read through the old BWT.
 Reading the entire BWT may be much slower than the actual insertion.
-With the rope data structure, we can insert one or a few sequences of length *m* in O(mlogn) time without reading all the BWT.
+With the rope data structure, we can insert one or many sequences of length *m* in O(mlogn) time without reading all the BWT.
 We can thus achieve efficient incremental construction.

 To achieve RLO for one-string insertion, we insert the symbol that is ahead of a suffix at the position based on the rank of the suffix computed from backward